 Camilla Perotti: Sustainability also has a social element.
 We form partnerships for the benefit of all those involved.
 Respectful interaction is important to us: both within the company but also in the form of fair employment conditions in the production chain.
 We only work with partners and suppliers who agree with our principles and who share our values.
 Together we work to further our vision.
 At Planted, 49 percent of the workforce are women, while women make up 57 percent of management positions.
 Our employees come from 19 different nations.

 Sustainability and generational fairness

 Both Planted Foods as well as Vita are committed to sustainability and generational fairness.
-Therefore, the young company chose a pension solution from the Vita Joint Foundation.
+Therefore, the young company chose a pension solution from the Vita Collective Foundation.
 Vita stands for fair, sustainable and transparent occupational pension planning.
 It provides information about the unintentional redistribution in the second pillar and develops pension solutions that ensure the biggest possible part of the investment returns go to the insured person to ensure that future generations can also enjoy a carefree retirement.
-In addition, the Vita Joint Foundation invests your entrusted pension assets sustainably and broadly diversified according to ESG criteria (Environmental, Social and Governance).
+In addition, the Vita Collective Foundation invests your entrusted pension assets sustainably and broadly diversified according to ESG criteria (Environmental, Social and Governance).
 Planted Foods would also like to shape a more sustainable future and leave behind a planet worth living on for future generations.
 The plant products contribute to reducing meat consumption and thus have a positive effect on the CO2 balance.